 Inside: Are you fearful and tense?
 How do we live in this scary world without letting these emotions overwhelm?
-What does the Bible say about Fear?
+7 Bible Verses about Fear to help you overcome.

 Have you ever realized fear began in The Fall?

 Adam and Eve were in a close intimate relationship with God, and then they ate the fruit.
 God took care of all their needs, and He only required one thing.
 He demanded not eating from one tree.
 Adam and Eve believed in God perfectly until Satan questioned it.
 He created doubt in their minds, and they discarded God’s goodness.

 Adam and Eve feared God was withholding something from them.
 They wanted to know all and be all like God was.
 Sounds like pride, doesn’t it?